Giorgio Gomelsky: The Crawdaddy Club

 Gomelsky was certain that the vitality of the genre depended on attracting new young fans, and that attracting young fans depended on involving young musicians.
-He believed that residencies were the key to building an audience for the new bands and, in an example of the lateral thinking instilled him in the Switzerland mountain school, hit on the idea of eschewing central London and weekday nights altogether – to become so far removed that Pendleton could have no grounds for complaint.
-Thus the Richmond Blues Association was formed and he secured a series of Sunday nights at the Station Hotel in Richmond, a suburb of South London.
+He believed that residencies were the key to building an audience for the new bands and, in an example of the lateral thinking instilled in him in the Switzerland mountain school, hit on the idea of eschewing central London and weekday nights altogether – to become so far removed that Pendleton could have no grounds for complaint.
+Thus, the Richmond Blues Association was formed, and he secured a series of Sunday nights at the Station Hotel in Richmond, a suburb of South London.
 What Gomelsky knew, from his earlier be-bop interests, was that the nearby Kingston Art School was a fertile hotbed of musical enthusiasm, and also there already was an established blues club in the basement of the ABC Cafe in Ealing.
 Another group having dropped out, the Rolling Stones were given the first residency.
 The first night only attracted three people, attendance not being helped by Gomelsky, in a typical malapropism, accidentally writing "Rhythm & Bulls" on the advertising sign outside the venue.
 Nevertheless, the talents of the Rolling Stones, and a promotional scheme that gave complimentary admission to any patron that brought two friends, soon led to healthy crowds.
 Also, in order to liven up the proceedings, he convinced the Stones, whose repertoire was stretched by the demands of two 45-minute sets, to incorporate a 20-minute rave-up version of Bo Diddley's "Crawdad" (originally on the 1960 album Bo Diddley in the Spotlight) as the finale of their show.

 He had taken on much of the responsibility for managing and promoting the Rolling Stones.
 Looking to get press on the band, he prevailed on The Richmond and Twickenham Times, a conservative local paper owned by TV presenter Richard Dimbleby, to send a reporter to the Station Hotel.
-Eventually a reporter, Barry May, undertook to write an article and visited the venue with a photographer.
+Eventually, a reporter, Barry May, undertook to write an article and visited the venue with a photographer.